davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/hints.md

 NEVER say "should be completed soon" if it's already past the 30-day mark!
 ```
+**Hint**: Use strong phrases, such as: "You MUST create the ticket" and not "You SHOULD create the ticket".

 ### **Problem**: "Agent says it will create a ticket but doesn't"